Eliott45/Prospector-Solitaire/README.md

 # Prospector-Solitaire
-The game was created based on the book "Introduction to Game Design, Prototyping, and Development"
+The game was created based on the book "Introduction to Game Design, Prototyping, and Development" With some changes and additions of new functions